Market Maps

 What operators should take from this

 If you run an infrastructure-shaped business, the transferable lesson is the capex-to-margin tradeoff, and it rescales all the way down.
+AWS at $128.725B of revenue and a founder at a few thousand dollars of revenue face the same arithmetic.
+Here is the playbook, five concrete moves you can run against your own numbers.

 How the pieces fit together